getludic/ludic/docs/getting-started.md

 # Getting Started

-To show an example how to get started with writing apps using Ludic Framework, here is a bit of an opinionated article where we create almost ready to run web app.
+To show an example of how to get started with writing apps using Ludic Framework, here is a bit of an opinionated article where we create an almost ready to run web app.

-First let's say we create a small app with a file structure somewhat similar to this:
+First, let's say we create a small app with a file structure somewhat similar to this:

 ```
 your_app